sk-chanch/QuillSwiftUI/README.md

-RichText editor Build with SwiftUI for SwiftUI
+RichText editor Build with SwiftUI

 this is original library https://quilljs.com/